shihaio/project1-find-treasure/readme.md

 # Project Title Treasure Hunt

-The aim of this game is to find the hidden treasure.
+The aim of this game is to find the hidden treasure within the number of clicks.

 ## Game Description